|photo by Alice Lum|

 The post-war neighborhood was still affluent and the renovated house boasted an elevator.
 In 1925 it became home to the extended Gershwin family when 28-year old George Gershwin purchased it.
 The family creatively compartmentalized the house to accommodate the living arrangements of the all-adult members.
 Rose and Morris Gershwin took the parlor floor; Arthur and Frances were on the third; Ira moved into the fourth floor (and a year later his new wife, Leonore would be there); and George had the top floor.

-George Gershwin had recently returned from Paris where he had written Rhapsody in Blue in 1924.
+George Gershwin had recently returned from Paris.
 He was just seeing the glint of success in the music world; yet fame and real fortune were still a few years away.
 Part of the English basement was turned into a table tennis room and two grand pianos were lugged into the house for George.
 Howard Pollack, in his “George Gershwin: His Life and Work,” wrote “Observers painted a picturesque portrait of this residence, with Morris riding the elevator, Rose cooking borscht in the kitchen, Frances on her way to dance lessons, and George making occasional retreats to the nearby Whitehall Hotel to get some work done—a scene that might have sprung from the pages of the play You Can’t Take it with You (1936) by two friends of the Gershwins, George S. Kaufman and Moss Hart.
 Years later, Frances remembered with some amazement how she would sometimes return home and find groups of people independently socializing on each floor of the house.”